 All retailers are sensitive to competitive price issues.
 When a retail business suddenly begins to be less focused on this, they are definitely heading for trouble.
 Failure to set prices properly, and then adjust prices, as necessary, is a symptom of a loss of integrity in customers’ eyes.

 You probably are monitoring your competitor’s prices, so watch for signs of price rigidity.
 This can also signal your competitor is getting lazy, which is also a good chance for your retail business to shine through.

 Unwarranted reductions in selling expenses by understaffing departments; cutting back sales support; providing fewer cash wraps, check out stations, and pick-up desks; and cutting back on customer service are all early warnings that something is going awry.

 Try buying something from your retail competitor.
 How does it feel to be their retail customer?
 If you can’t get their sales representative to talk to you in a store or on the phone, it’s time to engage.
 Just be sure that your retail business is doing better in that sense.

 10. Reductions in lighting

 Does a retail store start to look dark and dim?
 Has the store actually begun to turn its lighting down by removing bulbs, or is it merely failing to replace the bulbs that have burned out?
-Hand in hand with this go inappropriate heating and air conditioning.
+Hand in hand with this goes inappropriate heating and air conditioning.

 11. Deterioration in housekeeping

 Retail stores require constant attention to housekeeping.
-This includes everything from neat, properly presented merchandise to clean selling floors, wrap stands, and rest rooms.
+This includes everything from neat, properly presented merchandise to clean selling floors, wrap stands, and restrooms.
 Dirty, disheveled retail stores are accidents waiting to happen.